eddyystop/joi-errors-for-forms/README.md

 ## joi-errors-for-forms

-In order to keep a consistent validation API in your app, convert the error objects returned by [Joi](https://github.com/hapijs/joi) to either
+In order to keep a consistent validation API in your apps, convert the error objects returned by [Joi](https://github.com/hapijs/joi) to either

 - the `{ name1: text, name2: text }` schema commonly used with form UIs, or
 - the Mongoose schema
 `{ name1: { message: ..., name: 'ValidatorError', path: ..., type: ... } }`.

-The Joi error messages may also be replaced either for clarity or internationalization.
+The Joi error messages may be replaced either for internationalization or clarity.

 The package has no dependencies.